mlflow/mlflow/docs/source/auth/index.rst

 The default permission for all users is ``READ``.
 It can be changed in the :ref:`configuration <configuration>` file.

-Permissions can be set on two MLflow components: Experiments and Registered Models.
+Permissions can be granted on individual resources for each user.
+Supported resources include ``Experiment`` and ``Registered Model``.
-Certain APIs can only be requested if the user has the required permission.
+To access an API endpoint, an user must have the required permission.
-Otherwise, a "Permission Denied" response will be returned.
+Otherwise, a ``403 Forbidden`` response will be returned.

 Required Permissions for accessing experiments: